-Employers usually don't mind how you gained your skills and knowledge, so long as you can demonstrate them and talk about the technical requirements of the job confidently at interview.
+Employers usually don't mind how you gained your skills, so long as you can demonstrate them and talk about the technical requirements of the job confidently at interview.

-- ability to work independently and in mixed teams;
+- the ability to work independently and in mixed teams

-- experience of development methodologies (like agile and waterfall);
+- experience of development methodologies (such as Agile and Waterfall)

-- ability to manage a complex range of tasks and meet deadlines;
+- the ability to manage a complex range of tasks and meet deadlines

 - good communication skills.

-Some degrees include a year in industry or placement, which is a great way to get experience of web development in a professional environment.
-Otherwise, you can gain experience through volunteering and building your own sites and applications.
+Some degrees include a year in industry or placement, which is a great way to develop web development skills.
+You can also gain experience through volunteering and building your own sites and applications.

-Keep a record of all your experience as many professional web developers, especially freelancers, have a portfolio of their work.
+If you work to work as a freelancer, it's important to have a portfolio of your work, and if you can include some testimonies.
 Use code repositories such as GitHub and Bitbucket to demonstrate what you can do.

-If you are more interested in working as a web developer for a particular employer or in a certain sector, then look for jobs in the same place as the organisation or industry advertises, so for example specialist press/journals.
+If you're more interested in working as a web developer for a particular employer or in a certain sector, look for jobs in the same place the organisation or industry advertises their vacancies - such as specialist press/journals.

-If you want control over the projects you work on then becoming self-employed or freelance is an option.
-While your work can be more varied and interesting than being employed by an agency or in-house, it is also typically more unpredictable and can result in an unsteady income.
+If you want control over the projects you work on, then becoming self-employed or freelance is an option.
+While your work can be more varied and interesting than being employed by an agency or in-house, it's also typically more unpredictable and can result in an unsteady income and more stress.